dave-doty/aggie-unterprise/README.md

 ## Example of usage
-Suppose you have generated two spreadsheets from AggieEnterprise from two different months, named `2024-7-1.xlsx` for July and `2024-8-1.xlsx` for August.
+Suppose you have generated two spreadsheets from AggieEnterprise from two different months, named `2024-7-1.xlsx` and `2024-8-1.xlsx`.
 Then the following code will print text tables like the above:

 ```python
 from aggie_unterprise import Summary, summaries_diff_table, summaries_table